openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 Plotting data
 -------------

-The **Plot data** tab opens first.
+The :guilabel:`Plot data` tab opens first.
 Here you can define many parameters that will determine what values are plotted, and what events are marked on the plot.

 .. figure:: /img/user_guide/advanced_flight_simulation/PlotExportWindow.png